Welcome to Data, Code, Ethics at Digital Pedagogy Lab!

 ...I also ask that you look at the Do page, our home for hands-on activities, particularly under Learn to Code.
 There are two things you will need to install in order to participate in that.
 Please 1) make sure you have administrator access to your computer (and if you don't, get help with #2 ASAP) and 2) at least attempt to install the required software before DPL.
 We can work through that together on Day 1, but the more people have completed that, the more people are available to help others.

 ...Get setup on Yellowdig, DPL's discussion site.
 You should have an invitation in your email sometime during the week before DPL kicks off.
 If not, please contact Sean Michael Morris (the director of DPL).

 ...look through the DPL calendar and the events listed on our course syllabus, and start to budget your time accordingly.
 Time will go by fast, and it is easy to lose track of that time, particularly if you run into a challenge and/or are new to online, asynchronous learning.
 I'm here to help, of course, but planning ahead is absolutely essential for such a short time-bound course.

 When Digital Pedagogy Lab starts...

-...be sure to attend all of the meetings on Day 1, to get oriented and meet people.
-We will meet as a group via Zoom immediately following the opening ceremonies.
+...be sure to attend our course kickoff meeting on Day 1, to get oriented and meet people.
+(Schedule TBA — see syllabus after July 28.)
 All the other meetings are optional, but this one is essential for us to start together on the right foot.
 Please attend, and let me or Sean know if you are having trouble.